-A thorough dental hygiene routine is crucial at any age to prevent a range of health problems, including root canal system infections.
-However, not all causes of root canal system infection are preventable.
+A thorough dental hygiene routine is crucial at any age to prevent a range of health problems, including root canal system infections; however, not all causes of a root canal system infection are preventable.

 Damage to the Tooth

-When a tooth chips or cracks, and the fracture reaches the pulp, it may require root canal therapy.* Additionally, if a tooth is hit with great force, the nerve can be severed at the end of the root, which can eventually cause the nerve to die.* This can be problematic because when nerve tissue is damaged, it breaks down and bacteria can begin to multiply within the pulp chamber,**which will require root canal therapy to resolve.
+If a fracture to the tooth extends into the pulp, it may require root canal therapy.* Additionally, if a tooth is hit with great force, the nerve can be severed at the end of the root, which can eventually cause the nerve to die.* This can be problematic because when nerve tissue is damaged, it breaks down.
+This means bacteria can begin to multiply within the pulp chamber,**which will require root canal therapy to resolve.

 Repeated Dental Procedures

-The same as with a damaged tooth, when tooth decay extends deep into the tooth and reaches the pulp, the pulp can become inflamed and infected with bacteria.* The subsequent pain is one of the telltale signs you need a root canal.
-Sometimes the infection will kill the nerves inside the pulp tissues and the pain will go away—but this is not an indication that the infection has been resolved.†
+The same as with a damaged tooth, when tooth decay extends deep into the tooth and reaches the pulp, the pulp can become inflamed and infected with bacteria.* The subsequent pain can be a sign that you need endodontic treatment.
+Sometimes the infection will kill the nerves inside the pulp tissues, and the pain will go away—but this is not an indication that the infection has been resolved.†

 Root resorption is a condition in which the tooth structure dissolves away as a reaction to injury, trauma, tooth replantation or aggressive tooth movement during orthodontics.* Resorption can occur both from the outside of the root going inward, or it can progress outward from the middle or inside of the tooth.*

 How to Prevent a Root Canal

 The GentleWave Procedure effectively removes bacteria, debris and tissue.2 In fact, the GentleWave Procedure is so effective at cleaning and disinfecting the root canal system, there’s less chance of failure over time.4